CodeNameTwister/GD-Override-Functions/README.md

 # (X) No custom interface class file script.
 my_file.gd
 ```
+>[!NOTE]
+>Native classes were excluded because they could be confused with interfaces.

 Copyrights (c) CodeNameTwister.
 See [LICENSE](LICENSE) for details.

 [godot engine]: https://godotengine.org/